web3-protocol/web3protocol-tests/README.md

   - ``jsonEncodeRawBytes`` : the data returned will be converted into an hexadecimal representation and will be JSON-encoded.
   - ``jsonEncodeValues`` : the data returned is considered to be ABI-encoded values.
 It will be ABI-decoded and then JSON-encoded.
 If this value is used, these extra fields will be used :
     - ``jsonEncodedValueTypes`` : an array of ABI types that will be used to decode the returned data.
+  - ``decodeErc5219Request`` : the data returned will be processed as specified by the ERC-5219 spec.

 In case of expected error, the format will be :
 ```